 Proceed to twist and squeeze until most of the liquid (whey) has been removed from the curds.
 Let the curds sit in the cheesecloth in a strainer to allow for extra liquid to drain.

 While the whey is draining out of the curds, put 6 cups of water and 1/16 cup of salt into a medium saucepan over medium-high heat.

 Once the water reaches 190℉, remove the curds from the cheesecloth.
 Put the curds into the salted water and let it heat for about 5 minutes.

 After 5 minutes has passed, take the ball of curds back out of the water and begin to knead it.
 Sprinkle kosher salt into the curds as you knead them.

 After you have kneaded the curds for a minute or so, place them back into the hot water.
 Leave them for another 5 minutes.

-Leave the cheese in the refrigerator for an hour.
+Leave the cheese in the fridge for an hour before slicing.

-When you've finished, try serving it sliced with a light drizzle of raw honey.
+Try serving your housemade mozzarella sliced with a light drizzle of raw honey.
 It's delightful!